avestic/avesta/README.md

 ## The result:
 Through its carefully made tradeoffs and its design axioms that were taken to be non-negotiable from day one, Avesta manages to achieve numerous highly desired properties in back-end systems:
-- Native, out-of-the-box **near-linear horizontal scalability** — achieved by workload partitioning, elegant distributed coordination, load-balanced workqueue support, etc. <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
+- Transparent, out-of-the-box **near-linear horizontal scalability** — achieved by workload partitioning, elegant distributed coordination, load-balanced workqueue support, etc. <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
 - **Immediate auto-failover** and rebalancing when an Avestic app's nodes are shut down or spun up — by extension making the system **fault-tolerant** and **highly-available** <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
 - Automatic **load-balancing** <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>
 - Full **location transparency** — there is no need for URL sharing (not only for messages, and request-replies) <sup>[Tell me more](https://avestic.dev/docs/horizontal-scalability)</sup>